jimratliff/GenoMac-user/README.md

   - Does this user want to configure the [Enhancer for YouTube](https://addons.mozilla.org/en-US/firefox/addon/enhancer-for-youtube/) browser extension for Waterfox?[^waterfox_default_browser]
   - Will this user sync preferences via Dropbox?
   - Will this user want to SSH authenticate GitHub using 1Password?
     - If not, will ask whether, nevertheless: Will this user want to make commits on GitHub?
-(If so, will set name/email for Git config)
   - Will this user want to configure Microsoft Word?
   - What name and email address the user wants to use for their git config[^git_config_name_email]
 - Implements basic user-level settings[^basic_user_settings]